dxb-aslam/frappe_installation/README.md

     character-set-server = utf8mb4
     collation-server = utf8mb4_unicode_ci
     ```

-Then at the end of the file add:
+   - **At the end of the file**, add the following section:

     ```ini
     [mysql]
     default-character-set = utf8mb4
     ```

-4. Save and exit the editor.
+3. Save and exit the editor.

 ### Step 4: Restart MariaDB